 - You broke the stick.
-What do you notice about it now? - How do you know how much sand you need for the castle? - How many times do you think we can catch it before we drop it?
-Let's see. - What if you looked for different-shaped leaves? - How can you arrange these sticks in a line from shortest to tallest? - How can you make a shape using these rocks? - How can you show me the number by jumping? - What if you looked for something longer than/shorter than your shoe?
+What do you notice about it now? - How do you know how much sand you need for the castle?

+- How many times do you think we can catch it before it we drop it?
+Let's see. - What if you looked for different-shaped leaves? - What do you notice about the way the water is flowing?
+Why do you think it does that? - What numbers do you think of when you hold your fingers up? - How can you arrange these rocks in a line from shortest to tallest? - How can you make a shape using these rocks? - How can you show me the answer by jumping? - Why do you think this insect has fewer/more legs than that one? - What's the same/difference between the acorn and the pinecone? - What if you looked for something longer than/shorter than your shoe?